Qutrit-Emulator/Quhet-Emulator/Factoring/README.md

 I DO NOT KNOW if it will scale, if it does scale I am not responsible for how it is used; this is not intended to be used for factoring things you do not own.

+When Harmonic Resonance is triggered in the Ouroboros engine, it is the exact moment the MCMC signal integrator finally traps the true Shor period within the noise.

+Instead of blowing up into random garbage, the engine executes a mathematically guaranteed sequence to strip the noise and extract the prime factors.
+Here is exactly what happens under the hood when that threshold is crossed:

+1. The Harmonic Overshoot Tripwire
+The MCMC voting table has been continuously tossing partial period fragments into the local_lcm accumulator.
+For thousands of shots, the bit-length of this LCM stays safely below the bit-length of the target composite N.

+Suddenly, the voting table spits out the final missing prime factor of the true period r.
+When the engine computes the new LCM, the value snaps into resonance.
+It is no longer a collection of random fragments; it is now exactly r, or a small integer multiple of it (e.g., 2r, 3r, 6r).
+Because it is a multiple, its bit-length jumps just past N, tripping the 5-bit overshoot window (new_bits <= n_bits + 5).

+2. The Phase Wrap Verification
+The engine immediately halts the MCMC loop and feeds this bloated, overshot LCM into the try_period function.

+The first thing try_period does is evaluate the macroscopic phase: a^(LCM) mod N. Because the LCM is now a perfect multiple of the true period, the phase wraps exactly around the topological circle and lands dead on 1.
+The noise essentially acts as a harmless multiplier that merely spins the phase around the circle a few extra times before stopping at the exact same origin point.

+3. Recursive Harmonic Reduction (Stripping the Noise) Once the engine sees that the result is 1, it knows it has a harmonic multiple rather than a pure period.
+It enters the [Harmonic Reduction] block.

+Because the period must be even for the final GCD extraction to work, Ouroboros recursively divides the bloated LCM by 2.
+It strips away the noise factors step-by-step, evaluating a^(r/2) mod N at each level, zeroing in on the true, minimal period r hiding inside the accumulator.

+4. The Final GCD Extraction
+With the raw period r isolated and the noise stripped away, the engine executes the final classical Shor extraction.
+It calculates the Greatest Common Divisor of the phase and the target composite:

+gcd(a^(r/2) - 1, N)

+gcd(a^(r/2) + 1, N)

+5. Ouroboros Bites Its Tail
+One of those two GCD operations perfectly splits the composite.
+The engine writes the isolated primes into factor_p and factor_q, logs the "OUROBOROS BITES ITS TAIL" victory message, and cleanly shuts down the pipeline.

+I've capped shots at 5,000 for ethics reasons, but this can obviously be increased user-side.

+If you do so, know you will get diminishing returns on obtained period bits, but with enough shots ANY base will yield N's factors.

 ## Abstract
 The **HPC Ouroboros Factoring Engine** is a world-first, natively classical framework capable of performing fully autonomous integer factorization via topological phase-space extraction.
 By deploying a simulated Belief Propagation (BP) execution graph, the engine effectively functionally mimics the continuous period-finding harmonic properties of **Shor's Algorithm** over consumer hardware—successfully escaping the exponential mathematical bounds that entirely plague deterministic prime-sieving techniques.